 Sometimes you want to isolate yourself from the sounds of the outside world.
-The drone of other people in the office, the sounds of traffic in the street, the constant droning of an aeroplane...
+The natter of other people in the office, the sounds of traffic in the street, the constant droning of an aeroplane...
 What you want is a pair of active noise-cancelling headphones.

 While active noise-cancelling headphones can have a price premium compared to regular headphones, the extra price can be more than worth it if you're a regular commuter.
 ANC headphones can make even the worst commuter experience slightly more bearable by letting you enjoy your morning podcast or music playlist free of disturbance.
-ANC can also mean you don't have to crank the volume up quite so high, helping conserve your hearing.
+ANC can also mean you don't have to crank the volume up quite so high, helping preserve your hearing.

 Hit the dropdown menu above to head straight to our short reviews, or read on for more buying advice.
 You can also click through to read the full reviews to find out everything you need to know about each model.